LulzSec6824/LulzSec6824/README.md

 *(Got an exciting project or an idea that needs a collaborator?
 Let me know!
 E.g., "Open to collaborating on open-source Rust / Cpp projects or innovative game dev ideas.")*

 ## 📫 Connect With Me

-*(Drop your digital calling cards here!
-E.g., LinkedIn profile, professional email, Twitter handle)*
+* Instagram : lulzsec6824
+* Facebook : LulzSec6824
+* Discord : LulzSec6824
+* Mail : ki2019567@gmail.com

 ## ⚡ Fun Fact About Me

-*My first program was written with GLFW and C *
+My first program was written with GLFW and C

 ## 📊 My GitHub Universe